MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strinc-wcsinc-mbsinc-mbsinc-l.md

 Advances a string pointer by one character.

 > [!IMPORTANT]
 >  `_mbsinc` and `_mbsinc_l` cannot be used in applications that execute in the Windows Runtime.
-For more information, see [CRT functions not supported with /ZW](http://msdn.microsoft.com/library/windows/apps/jj606124.aspx).
+For more information, see [CRT functions not supported in Universal Windows Platform apps](../../cppcx/crt-functions-not-supported-in-universal-windows-platform-apps.md).

 ## Syntax